 2 - Seasonal Block Overflight Permits (Scheduled Commercial Airlines Flights)

-- Brunei Overflight Permit is normally valid for 48 hours.
+- Bhutan Overflight Permit is valid for +72 hours.

 Overflight Permit Charge's